By: Darien Harris

 Just because someone is covered in tattoos, should that affect their ability to land a job in corporate America?

-Today, one in five Americans have a tattoo of some sort, and just like everyone else are looking for work each day at top businesses.
-It is possible however, that the bias against tattoos is still present in a lot of bosses minds, which may or may not affect whether or not someone gets hired.
+Today, one in five Americans has a tattoo of some sort, but the bias against tattoos is still present in a lot of bosses’ minds, which may or may not affect whether or not someone gets hired.

-Curtis Connell, artist at the Gallery of Fine Art and Tattoo Studio in Lansing Township has strong feelings about stereotypes given to those with tattoos.
+Curtis Connell, artist at the Gallery of Fine Art and Tattoo Studio in Lansing Township, has strong feelings about stereotyping people with tattoos.

 “Tattooing is art, just like works done by Picasso, Michelangelo and Da Vinci, and should get the same respect,” said Connell.

-Fiona Grant, Director of Human Resources at Accenture also advises people on how to interview for potential jobs.
+Fiona Grant, director of human resources at Accenture, advises people on how to interview for potential jobs.

 Nat Finkelstein of the Finkelstein Law Firm said that he has no rule when it comes to his employees having tattoos.